mangnindonerd/better-vanilla/README.md

 Personal project to improve Minecraft through resource- and datapacks while maintaining a vanilla feel.
 Mainly using https://vanillatweaks.net/ and https://crafting.thedestruc7i0n.ca/.
 For a full list of all the changes made to minecraft, refer to the [wiki](https://github.com/mangnindonerd/better-vanilla/wiki).

-# current supported minecraft version
+# currently supported minecraft versions
 - Java 1.17

 # changelog